Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 If you want to recover  Chloroplast or Mitochondrial genes, use `./reads_first.py' same as above, but organellar genomes as a reference.
 I used soybean Chloroplast genome (GenBank: **DQ317523**) as a reference.

 ## Geting supercontig sequences
-Supercontigs are sequences of exons and itrons.
-You need to run job file from the direcorty which output folder of HybPiper loacated.
-In this example, current direcorty `.`.
+Supercontigs are sequences of exons and introns.
+After mapping the reads to the reference, you can obtain those target sequences (targeted genes) using following job file.
+You need to run job file from the directory where output folder of HybPiper located.
+In this example, current directory `.`.

 ```
 # /bin/sh